-This a fundamental problem for any small business, as new customers are always wary of giving money to companies they do not know.
-This problem is amplified when your business is completely online, like ours is.
+This is a fundamental problem for any small business, as new customers are always wary of giving money to companies they do not know.
+This problem is amplified when your business is completely online like ours is.
 Online users want to see ‘name brands’ selling products and don’t often like visiting websites that sell other company’s products.

 We tackle this issue through customer service.
 We constantly have customers emailing us and asking about specific situations where they need a drone of some kind.
 We always point them in the right direction, even if it is away from our products as we are trying to help the industry as a whole.

 –Wesley Flippo, Co-Founder and Head of Marketing at Buy The Best Drone

 Online marketing has become such a competitive environment, with Amazon and Big Box stores having an unbeatable price advantage and offering same-day FREE delivery.
 Online retailers are spending millions on SEO, paid advertising, content marketing, communication, and technology.
 The online playing field is so transparent and congested that the latest internet marketing techniques will be negated.
 Small businesses should return to fundamental marketing principles and focus on great products: Great Products Always WIN!

 -Bob Shirilla, Owner of Simply Bags

 The biggest marketing challenge I have with small business marketing is trying to become an authority figure within an ocean of far bigger fish.
 Even if you know more, have a better product, or are cheaper, you need to essentially yell louder than people with subwoofers and microphones!

 –Sebastien Dupéré, Owner, President, and CEO of Dupray

 Choosing Investments Wisely: